gravitational/workshop/gravity_networking.md

 - `ip neighbor show` shows us the learning state of arp (address resolution protocol), which is a mapping of IP addresses to hardware addresses.
     - When transmitting a packet to a host on the same network, the link layer address needs to be that of the destination host, so that the network switches can send the packet out the correct link.
 These switches don’t send packets by IP, they send by MAC.
 So when the system needs to send a packet to 1.1.1.1, it needs to use the mapping of IP to MAC to address the correct link layer address on the network.
 - `brctl showmacs cni0`
-    - Brctl isn’t commonly installed on most linux distributions, but we ship a version in the gravity planet container, so it can be exec via planet by running sudo gravity exec -i
+    - Brctl isn’t commonly installed on most linux distributions, but we ship a version in the gravity planet container, so it can be execucted via planet by running sudo gravity exec -i
-    - This shows is basically the equivalent of if we had a physical switch, which ports has the switch learned each mac address is on (note that this isn’t IP aware).
+    - This shows basically the equivalent of if we had a physical switch, which ports has the switch learned each mac address is on (note that this isn’t IP aware).

 ### VXLAN